-Annex A

-Competence based units in Hospitality, Leisure, Travel and Tourism that permits simulation
+Annex ACompetence based units in Hospitality, Leisure, Travel and Tourism that permits simulation

-Unit Number Unit Title Competence based qualifications that the unit is used in 1GEN1 Maintain a safe, hygienic and secure working environment Level 1 & 2 NVQ/SVQ Hospitality and Catering HSL4 Maintain the health, hygiene, safety and security of the working environment Level 3 Diploma in Hospitality Supervision and Leadership Skills (NVQ) and Level 3 SVQ in Hospitality Supervision and GS3009 Maintain the health, hygiene, safety and security of the working environment (adapted from HS4) Level 3 NVQ Gambling Operations People 1st have a special dispensation for the imported Customer Service units listed below to be assessed in a Realistic Working Environment (RWE) conforming to People 1st's criteria specified in Annex B (page 9) of this Assessment Strategy.
-This would only apply to these Units when delivered as part of the L3 Diploma in Hospitality Supervision and Leadership (NVQ) and L3 Hospitality Supervision and Leadership SVQ.
+Unit Number Unit Title Competence based qualifications that the unit is used in 1GEN1 Maintain a safe, hygienic and secure working environment Level 1 & 2 NVQ/SVQ Hospitality and Catering HSL4 Maintain the health, hygiene, safety and security of the working environment Level 3 Diploma in Hospitality Supervision and Leadership Skills (NVQ) and Level 3 SVQ in Hospitality Supervision and GS3009 Maintain the health, hygiene, safety and security of the working environment (adapted from HS4) Level 3 NVQ Gambling Operations People 1st have a special dispensation for the imported Customer Service units list below to be assessed in a Realistic Working Environment (RWE) conforming to People 1st's criteria specified in Annex B (page 9) of this Assessment Strategy.
+This would apply to these Units when delivered as part of the L3 Diploma in Hospitality Supervand Leadership (NVQ) and L3 Hospitality Supervision and Leadership SVQ.
 ICS Unit 26 Improve the customer relationship Level 3 Diploma in Hospitality Supervision and Leadership Skills (NVQ) and Level 3 SVQ in Hospitality Supervision and ICS Unit 32 Monitor and solve customer service problems Level 3 Diploma in Hospitality Supervision and Leadership Skills (NVQ) and Level 3 SVQ in Hospitality Supervision and Leadership ICS Unit 42 Lead a team to improve customer service Level 3 Diploma in Hospitality Supervision and Leadership Skills (NVQ) and Level 3 SVQ in Hospitality Supervision and Leadership

-People 1st does not permit the use of simulation, other than as listed below: The overarching principle to be applied to units identified as suitable for simulation is that it should only be undertaken in a minority of cases where there is a high risk to the security or safety of the candidate, individuals, key people in their lives and others the opportunity to present evidence from work-based practice happens infrequently and therefore insisting that candidates wait for such an occurrence would be unreasonable or create blockages in the assessment system and might carry the risk of de-motivating candidates there would otherwise be a breach of confidentiality or privacy other two units are the only accepted Realistic Working g Environments, and no Realistic Work ing Environments will be accepted.
-TT09 Assist with travel and tourism problems and emergencies Level 2 NVQ/SVQ in Trave Services and Level 2 NVQ/SVQ in Tourism Services
+People 1st does not permit the use of simulation, other than as listed below:

+The overarching principle to be applied to units identified as suitable for simulation is that it should only be undertaken in a minority of cases where

+- there is a high risk to the security or safety of the candidate, individuals, key people in their lives and others - the opportunity to present evidence from work-based practice happens infrequently and therefore insisting that candidates wait for such an occurrence would be unreasonable or create blockages in the assessment system and might carry the risk of de-motivating candidates - there would otherwise be a breach of confidentiality or privacy

+The following two units are the only accepted Realistic Working Environments, and no other

+Realistic Working Environments will be accepted.

+TT09 Assist with travel and tourism problems and emergencies Level 2 NVQ/SVQ in Travel Services and Level 2 NVQ/SVQ in Tourism Services TT37 Deal with travel and tourism problems and emergencies Level 3 NVQ/SVQ in Travel Services and Level 3 NVQ/SVQ in Tourism Services